 Wood bison were downlisted from “endangered” to “threatened” status in 2012.
 A special regulation was adopted by the U.S. Fish and Wildlife Service in May 2014 declaring them a Nonessential Experimental Population under the 10(j) section of the Endangered Species Act.
 Among other things, this status stipulates that critical habitat cannot be designated for wood bison, and allows hunting based on sustained yield principles, as established by ADF&G. This ruling allowed for the reintroduction to take action, and those involved began planning for the release in the following spring.

 The Wood Bison Management Plan was developed by a diverse group of individuals representing 28 interest groups which included local communities, regional population centers, landowners, Alaska Native interests, wildlife conservation interests, industry, and State and Federal agencies.
-The project cultivated unprecedented spirit of sharing and finding common solutions, which guided plan development.
+The project cultivated an unprecedented spirit of sharing and finding common solutions, which guided plan development.